schwilklab/shrubflam/README.md

 ## Project goals

-- To test relative importance of crown and leaf traits for shrub flammability or not.
+- To test relative importance of crown and leaf traits for shrub flammability.
 - To determine how well do shoot-level flammability measurements correspond to the flammability category rankings developed by the fire hazard categories listed in the National Fire Protection Association’s Firewise program?

 ## Methods